How Huey Lewis and the News Fashioned Their First No. 1 LP, ‘Sports’

 The Sports aesthetic was as brilliant as it was simple.
 As Lewis put it in the same Rolling Stone interview, "Our style was to take something old and make it modern.
 Around 1980 we heard Steely Dan's 'Hey Nineteen,' which was cut with the [electronic] Linn Drum.
 Our idea was to take the modern technologies of the day as kind of the cake, if you will, and then have the icing be saxophones and voices and old-school stuff.
 It was the old and the new at once."

-"The old and the new at once" pretty much sums up Sports in a nutshell -- although the band's sound was still unmistakably rooted in the pub rock style that had attracted Lewis early attention from the likes of Elvis Costello and Nick Lowe, the record's production was tricked out with just enough of a slick '80s sheen that the singles fit comfortably alongside the synth-powered hits of the day.
-Although the added ear candy wasn't always in tune with the tenor of the songs -- the sharply written Vietnam vet's lament "Walking on a Thin Line" ended up sounding like just any other mid-tempo Top 40 hit from the era -- it was absolutely the right sound for the era.
+"The old and the new at once" pretty much sums up Sports in a nutshell: Although the band's sound was still unmistakably rooted in the pub rock style that had attracted Lewis early attention from the likes of Elvis Costello and Nick Lowe, the record's production was tricked out with just enough of a slick '80s sheen that the singles fit comfortably alongside the synth-powered hits of the day.
+Although the added ear candy wasn't always in tune with the tenor of the songs – the sharply written Vietnam vet's lament "Walking on a Thin Line" ended up like just any other mid-tempo Top 40 hit from the era – it was absolutely the right sound for the era.

-But even with that '80s production hanging over the record, 'Sports' still holds up surprisingly well three decades later; unlike subsequent hit records like Fore! and Small World, which catered more heavily to radio at the expense of the group's bar band roots, Sports is a weirder and edgier album than it's often remembered as, folding an eclectic variety of styles into a track listing that left room for darker stuff like "Thin Line" and the sneering "You Crack Me Up" while still serving up broad-based hits like "If This Is It."
-If anything, the formula was a little too successful -- by the end of the decade, radio programmers (and more than a few listeners) were suffering from News burnout, and the band seemed trapped in the sound that had once been such a tremendous asset.
+But even with that '80s production hanging over the record, Sports still holds up surprisingly well even decades later; unlike subsequent hit records like Fore! and Small World, which catered more heavily to radio at the expense of the group's bar band roots, Sports is a weirder and edgier album than it's often remembered as, folding an eclectic variety of styles into a track listing that left room for darker stuff like "Thin Line" and the sneering "You Crack Me Up" while still serving up broad-based hits like "If This Is It."
+If anything, the formula was a little too successful.
+By the end of the decade, radio programmers (and more than a few listeners) were suffering from News burnout, and the band seemed trapped in the sound that had once been such a tremendous asset.

-Still, all's well that ends well, and even if Lewis and the News have only entered the studio sporadically over the past 20 years or so, they've remained a popular draw on the road -- which is where they celebrated the 30th anniversary of Sports all summer with a retrospective tour featuring complete performances of the album.
+Still, all's well that ends well.
+Even if Lewis and the News only ended up entering the studio sporadically later on, they remained a popular draw on the road.
+They memorably celebrated the 30th anniversary of Sports with a well-received tour, featuring complete performances of the album.